THE PATH TO GLORY

 The Christian churches of our day are picturing the ascension of Christ’s warriors as an escape from Antichrist, and as being the “blessed hope” of the Church.
 This would be funny if the effects of such warped preaching were not so destructive.

-Just as after a wedding the bride is unveiled, so it is true that after we meet the Lord in the air and descend with Him, we will be unveiled.
-That which has been wrought in us as we have learned to live by the body and blood of the Lamb will be revealed for the world to see.
+Just as after a wedding the bride is unveiled, likewise, after we meet the Lord in the air and descend with Him, we will be unveiled.
+What has been wrought in us as we have learned to live by the body and blood of the Lamb will be revealed for the world to see.
 And the nations will witness what we have become for it will be portrayed in the robe that has clothed our resurrected flesh and bone body.

 The following verse describes the rejoicing of the saint at the time of his being clothed with immortality.